You post the details about a new job opening, and within hours you’re flooded with applications. And now you’re dreading the resume screening process.

 - - Candidates apply electronically and submit all the required documentation (e.g., resume, cover letter, portfolio, etc.)

-- - Then you can use AI software, like Jumpstart, to help you filter out candidates that aren’t qualified, and even set parameters to build your shortlist.
-For example, the data that Jumpstart collects from a candidate's profile is matched with the information you provide on your job creation and from your past behavior to stack rank candidates in order of relevancy.
-Jumpstart also learns your ideal candidate profile over time based on the candidates you skip, save, and message.
+- - Then you can use AI software, like Canvas, to help you filter out candidates that aren’t qualified, and even set parameters to build your shortlist.
+For example, the data that Canvas collects from a candidate's profile is matched with the information you provide on your job creation and from your past behavior to stack rank candidates in order of relevancy.
+Canvas also learns your ideal candidate profile over time based on the candidates you skip, save, and message.
 Every time you take an action on a candidate, the system will know a little more about the candidates you prefer to engage with compared to ones you typically avoid.
 The more you use the system, the better it will get at showing you the perfect hires.

 It’s especially effective if you do a lot of recruiting and need to sift through a high volume of resumes.
 If you manage your resume screening process like this, you’ll save time and find better candidates faster.